What is a great way to buck up mid-morning and afternoons at school? Snacks!

 4) Mix It Up

-There is power in snacks that carry a combination of tastes.
+Power snacks carry a combination of tastes.
 Let’s have a few examples you will love to try:

 - Dried apple, dried mango, dried papaya, dried pear, and dried banana.